 Receive mortgage advice and foreclosure prevention counseling from The Alliance for Stabilizing our Communities (ASC).
 The organization was created from a partnership from the National Urban League (NUL), the National Coalition of Asian Pacific American Community Development (National CAPACD) and the National Council of La Raza (NCLR).
 Click here to learn more.

 Catholic Charities also runs a number of free foreclosure counseling programs.
 They have locations across the nation, and case managers at many centers specialize in dealing with housing issues, including mortgage delinquency and providing more general homebuyer assistance.
+The services also deal with overall credit counseling and repair.
 All services are free to qualified families, and locations are approved and certified by HUD.
 Read more on their resources.

 The Cherokee Nation offers resources and guidance to assist homeowners and help them prevent a home foreclosure.
 Solutions are focused on Native Americans across the country.
 Continue.